-- 1. Park the machine on a level surface, engage the parking brake, and lower the hydraulic lift. - 2.
-Shut off the engine and remove the kev. - 3.
-Remove the battery from the machine; refer to Removing the Battery (page 32).
+- Park the machine on a level surface, engage the parking brake, and lower the boom. - 2.
+Shut off the engine and remove the key. - 3.
+Remove the battery from the machine; refer to Removing the Battery (page 31).

 Important: Never fill the battery with distilled water while the battery is installed in the machine.
 Electrolyte could spill on other parts and cause corrosion.